ssbc/ssb-meta-feeds-spec/README.md

 Once you start talking about multiple feeds that might relate to the same thing (say contact messages of a feed) it is natural that these feeds only contain the hash of the messages and not the messages themselves.
-This cuts down the storage overhead and makes them easier to check.
+This cuts down the overhead.

 ## Key management, identity and metadata